-The few hours of light that you can find during the winter months you will want to spend them in seeing paradisiacal beaches, deep fjords and the most important places of interest.
-For us, other activities such as going to museums and visiting villages in depth to get to know the Sami culture took a back seat.
+In the few hours of daylight that you can enjoy during the winter months, you will want to spend them sightseeing paradisiacal beaches, deep fjords and other important places of interest.
+For us, other activities such as going to museums and visiting villages to get to know the Sami culture took a back seat.

-However, when we return in summer we will not only take advantage of that, but also to trek to the most secluded beaches, beaches that we could not reach by the ice of the trails or because the distances required to make the back journey in total darkness.
+When we return in summer, we will not only take advantage of that, but also to trek to the most secluded beaches that we could not reach when the trails are covered in ice or without adequate daylight hours to make the journey.

 THINGS TO DO IN LOFOTEN IN WINTER

-As in winter you have very few hours of light, you should know in advance what sites you can not miss.
-The islands that most interested us were those that are further south, Moskenesøya, Flakstadøya and Vestvågøya.
+Since you have very few hours of light in the winter, you should know in advance what sites you cannot miss.
+The islands that interested us most were those located further south – Moskenesøya, Flakstadøya and Vestvågøya.
 In this section we tell you our favorite places.

-If you could only enjoy a sunrise in Lofoten, I would tell you to spend it in the picturesque village of Hamnoy, on the island of Moskenesøya.
-The winter sun rises almost to the south illuminating the Reinefjord.
-The most representative photograph of the place is taken from the bridge that goes from Hamnoy to Toppoya and in which Rorbuers appear, old fishermen’s huts at the foot of the rock converted into luxurious accommodations.
+If you could enjoy only one sunrise in Lofoten, I would ask you to spend it in the picturesque village of Hamnoy on the island of Moskenesøya.
+The winter sun rises almost to the south, illuminating the Reinefjord.
+The most representative photograph of this place is taken from the bridge that goes from Hamnoy to Toppoya, in which old fishermen’s huts called Rorbuers (now converted into luxurious accommodations) appear at the foot of the rock.

-In particular, these are called Eliassen Rorbuer.
-They recommended them so much that we did not hesitate to leave our Camper Van one night to check if they were really worth it.
-The price was not bad, 120€ per night, although I guess it was because we were not in high season and therefore there was more than one empty hut.
+These particular huts are called Eliassen Rorbuer.
+They were so highly recommended that we did not hesitate to leave our Camper Van for one night to check if they were really worth it.
+The price was not bad at 120€ per night, I suppose that was due to available of vacant huts as we visited during low season.

-The price does not include sheets, towels, or cleaning.
-If you do not leave the cabin as you found it, they will charge you.
+Note, the price does not include sheets, towels, or cleaning.
+You will be charged if you do not leave the cabin as you found it.

-We were also lucky enough to see northern lights in this area, something not as easy as if you are heading to more open areas in the north.
+We were also lucky enough to see the northern lights in this area, considering it is much easier in the north where there are more open areas.

-Following the King Road another 3 minutes you will reach Reine, where you will find a gas station, supermarket and some shops.
+Follow the King Road for another 3 minutes, you will reach Reine, where you can find a gas station, supermarket and some shops.

 The first time we went to Skagsanden beach was during our first night of auroras in the Lofoten Islands.
-The beach is located in the northwest of the Flakstadøya island, in the village of Flakstad, so it is good location to enjoy this phenomenon.
-Also it is the closest beach from Reine.
+The beach is located in the northwest of the Flakstadøya island, in the village of Flakstad, a good location to enjoy this phenomenon.
+It is also the closest beach from Reine.

-It is a very flat beach, so depending on the tide, you might find a lot of wet sand in which to reflect The Green Lady.
+It is a very flat beach, so depending on the tide, you might find a lot of wet sand which shows a reflection of The Green Lady.

-This same flatness of the sand makes, that after a lot of rain, dark sand rom the mountains reaches the white sand of the coast forming patterns that show the displacement of the gravel towards the sea.
-We could not find these patterns but the visit during the ephemeral hours of light was worth it.
+After a lot of rain, dark sand from the mountains reach the white sand of the coast, sometimes forming patterns that show the displacement of the gravel towards the sea.
+While we could not find these patterns, our visit during the ephemeral hours of light was still well worth it.

-Very close to the beach you will also find the amazing church of Flakstad, the Flakstad Kirke, whose photograph of its peculiar red facade taken from a fairy tale, we could not avoid placing it at the beginning of this article.
+Very close to the beach you will also find the amazing church of Flakstad, the Flakstad Kirke.
+Its peculiar red façade looks as if it’s taken from a fairy tale, we needed to place it at the beginning of this article.

-The beach of Storsandnes is perfect to see the northern lights as it also points north.
-Although the ones we saw here were not too strong because the kp was not very high that day, we were able to take a picture of the Northern Lights next to the Milky Way.
+The beach of Storsandnes is perfect for seeing the northern lights as it also faces north.
+Although the ones we saw here were not too strong due to low kp that day, we were able to take a picture of photograph the Northern Lights next to the Milky Way.

 We stayed here after a session of auroras that ended very late.
-The next morning we lived an epic sunrise that caught us totally unprepared.
-Remember that it is a beach facing north and that in winter the sun rises steeply to the south, so when we opened the doors of our Norwagon we could not believe being the pinkish sky.
-In winter the light does not understand coordinates, light and colours can surprise you in the most unexpected horizons.
+The next morning, we witnessed an epic sunrise that caught us totally by surprise.
+Remember that it is a north facing beach, and in winter the sun rises steeply to the south.
+When we opened the doors of our Norwagon, we could not believe the pinkish sky we saw – winter light and colours can surprise you in the most unexpected horizons.

 The beach of Uttakleiv, or beach of the heart is our favorite beach to see auroras.